 All members of staff and governors receive a copy of this policy.
 Training on the policy content is delivered to staff from time to time, as appropriate.
+Parents are sent a copy of the policy as part of the RSE parental consultation.
 Copies of this policy are available on the website.